 Interested in applying for funding or community partner status?

-Please note: From 1st July 2022 Moto Foundation’s community grant programme will be changing slightly.
-From this date onwards any application that is submitted should have the endorsement of a Moto colleague; that is someone directly employed by Moto Hospitality Ltd. The online form will prompt you to add the name and contact details of the Moto colleague endorsing your application, so please have these to hand.
-All other criteria remains the same.
+Please note: Any application that is submitted should have the endorsement of a Moto colleague; that is someone directly employed by Moto Hospitality Ltd. The online form will prompt you to add the name and contact details of the Moto colleague endorsing your application, so please have these to hand.

 Please take some time to read through the following criteria before completing the application process.
 Following the completion of your application you will receive an email from the Moto Foundation office to acknowledge your application and advise you whether your application will be progressed through to the approval process.